 - Paint brush (optional)

-DIY Outdoor Art Table and Mud Kitchen: Directions
+DIY Outdoor Art Table and Mud Kitchen: Tutorial

 1. Select a bathroom or kitchen counter top at Restore or your local home improvement shop.
 We found ours used at Restore that was a single slab without seams.